exercism/go/exercises/space-age/.meta/hints.md

 ## No Stub

-This may be the first Go track exercise you encounter without a stub: a pre-existing `raindrops.go` file for your solution.
+This may be the first Go track exercise you encounter without a stub: a pre-existing `space_age.go` file for your solution.
 You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.